 Alec Stewart column: England in good shape for World Twenty20

-It was great to see England finish their home international season with a convincing win over South Africa to square the Twenty20 series.
+It was great to see England finish their home international season with a to square the Twenty20 series.

 The victory also ensures they jet off for the defence of their World Twenty20 title in Sri Lanka as the number one ranked team in this format.